miket-llc/n2s-impact-model/README.md

 - **Timeline:** No modeling of implementation sequencing or learning curves
 - **Context:** Generic model may not reflect organization-specific factors
 - **Guarantees:** Results depend on execution quality and organizational maturity
+- **Reality Check:** 100% maturity is not achievable; realistic maximum is 70-90% for most initiatives
+- **Research Limitations:** Studies may not reflect your specific environment or constraints

 ### Use Cases
 **Appropriate for:**